lindell/unvis.it/Readme.md

 Things I would like to do, but have very little knowledge in how to achieve.
 If anyone feels that they can and want to contribute, I would appreciate it a lot.

 * Use memcache to speed things up
-* Consolidate URL-caching so that www. and trailing slashes don't create separate cache files
+* Consolidate URL-caching so that trailing slashes don't create separate cache files
 * Rehost images on Imgur
 * Log debug output when Readability cannot find the main text
 * Something else you thought of, that I wouldn't in a million years...